-As of June 30, 2015 there was not sufficient progress to activate the promissory note.
-As of June 30, 2015, \$2,699 has been placed in a restricted cash account.
+As of June 30, 2016 there was not sufficient progress to activate the promissory note as VHS decided to finish the project and then add all the improvements on the note at one time.
+As of June 30, 2016, \$8,217 has been placed in a restricted cash account.